 A competitive market and hectic schedules make interior design a challenging industry to compete in, even for larger firms.
 Many interior design firms face obstacles—from finance to effective project management to accounting.
-Below are the most common challenges facing interior design firms.
+Below are 5 struggles most interior design firms face.

 One of the biggest struggles for just about any business, interior design firm or otherwise, is managing costs.
 Labour, materials, marketing, and even your monthly phone bill add up when you’re running a business.
 For most interior design firms, managing the costs of materials is the biggest challenge.
 Labour costs can spiral out of control if a project takes longer than initially anticipated or if a client changes their mind mid-way through the project.
 Inefficiencies in your workflows can also be costly, in terms of both time and money.
 Many firms look to improve their procedures, such as ensuring they have a great accounting process.

 In addition to managing costs, interior design firms often face cash-flow challenges.
 Many interior designers require deposits before they’ll do any work for precisely this reason: They need the influx of cash to purchase materials or pay workers to do the job.
 Clients may be hesitant to pay deposits, but a deposit is also a safeguard against the worst-case scenario—a client who never pays the bill.
 While those clients are few and far between, plenty of interior designers have faced the struggle of getting clients to pay invoices on time.
 Late payments compound cash-flow issues in an interior design firm.

 Another problem interior design firms commonly face is finding the right people for the job.
 Whether they’re contracting out work or looking to hire someone for their own offices, finding people with the same work ethic, passion, and values can be very difficult.
 Another problem is partners that do poor quality work or fail to meet agreed-upon deadlines.
 In the office, a salaried employee who doesn’t work out comes with a high price tag for his or her employer.